SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 By their nature, two instantaneous accesses can't happen at the same time.
 Most memory access is instantaneous.
 For example,
-all the accesses in the code listing below are instantaneous:
+all the read and write accesses in the code listing below are instantaneous:

 ::